PAAR-Net Cost Action 22167

 Who can apply?

-• For ITC Conference grant – researchers affiliated in a legal entity in Inclusiveness Target Countries/ Near Neighbour Countries (ITC/NNC);
+• ITC Conference Grants are limited to individuals affiliated to a legal entity located in COST Inclusiveness Target Countries and NNC.

-• For Dissemination Conference grant – members of PAAR-net intended to present work carried out in the PAAR-net Action.
+• For Dissemination Conference Grant – members of PAAR-Net intending to present work carried out within the PAAR-Net Action.

 Amount of grants

-• Grants are processed only after the Conference has taken place and the reporting retirements have been satisfied and approved by the Grant Awarding coordinator.
+• Grants are processed only after conference has taken place and the reporting requirements have been satisfied and approved by the Grant awarding coordinator.

 • The following funding conditions apply and must be respected:

-• Activities must occur in their entirety before the date specified in this call.
+• Conferences must occur in their entirety within the dates specified in this call.

-• The amount granted for each individual will be determined during the evaluation process.
+• The amounts granted for each individual grant will be determined during the evaluation process.

 How to Apply